 The data corresponding to the items included in a ‘prgr’ entity group shall be stored in the same order as the one used for the items inside the ‘prgr’ entity group, such that a renderer progressively obtaining a file can perform a progressive display as item data becomes available.

 A ‘prgr’ entity group shall only contain items, not tracks.

+At MPEG#135, there was a consensus on this proposal.
+However, a NOTE may be added to recommend that image items of the same 'prgr' entity group should be members of the same 'altr' entity group so that legacy players could treat the image items as alternatives and display one of them (which is better than displaying them some other way like a collection).

 Progressive Layer Information Item Property